Book a Tour →

 How far are the Blue Mountains from Sydney?

-About 90 minutes by car via the M4 motorway, or 2 hours by train from Central Station to Katoomba.
+About 90 minutes by car via the M4 motorway, or 2 hours by train from Central Station (platforms 5–12) to Katoomba.
 The distance is approximately 100km west of Sydney CBD.
+An Opal card makes train travel very affordable — under $15 one way.

 What is the best time to visit?

-Autumn (March-May) and spring (September-November) offer the best weather with mild temperatures and beautiful foliage.
-Summer is great for waterfalls but can be hot and stormy.
-Winter is quieter with occasional snow but some walks may be closed.
+Autumn (March–May) and spring (September–November) offer the best weather with mild temperatures and beautiful foliage or wildflowers.
+Summer is great for waterfalls and swimming holes.
+Winter is quieter with occasional snow at higher elevations, fewer crowds, and cosy fireside cafes.
+The mountains are typically 5–10°C cooler than Sydney year-round.
+Afternoon generally gives clearer views than early morning.

 Do I need a car to visit the Blue Mountains?